emileverhulst/Git_GitHub/My_Tutorial.md

 HTTPS vs SSH: by using the HTTPS key you should not be able to push/pull or edit the files in the repo, where you should to by using the SSH key.

 git branch --list: lists all the branches that exist and as such if multiple timelines exist.

-git checkout <branch_name>:  then you enter the new branch of which you typed in the branch_name.
+git checkout : then you enter the new branch of which you typed in the branch_name.

 ## Parallel timelines - how to experiment risk free in Git

 1. create a new timeline - branch and give it a name

-   1. 'git branch <name>'
+   1. 'git branch '

 2. checkout to the timeline uou want to work on

    1. 'git checkout <name/id>'

-3.